Line 1 (Lille Metro): Construction, Opening, and Expansion

 Cut-and-cover work involved the long section between the future Hôtel de Ville and Fives stations.
 Both open and cut-and-cover operations caused considerable disruption to local traffic, which was nevertheless maintained thanks to a number of techniques.
 After earthworks on the relevant lanes, the traffic gallery was put into operation.
 In addition to the work directly concerning the trench, related work was required to adapt the roadways and build crossing structures.
 The stations, which are built separately from the line, were constructed using the trenching method.

-The CHU - Centre Oscar-Lambret station, part of the segment still under construction at the 1983 opening.
+The CHU–Centre Oscar-Lambret station, part of the segment still under construction at the 1983 opening.

 Deep tunnels, the costliest option, were essential in dense urban zones like central Lille.
 Dug just below the water table, the tunnel required 11 access points and employed 160 workers.
 Line 1 officially opened on April 25, 1983—the world's first VAL metro and fully accessible to people with disabilities.
 President François Mitterrand arrived by helicopter at Quatre Cantons, greeted by Notebart, Villeneuve-d'Ascq mayor Gérard Caudron, Gabillard, and CUDL transport director Bernard Guilleminot.
 After touring Gare Lille-Flandres, he unveiled a plaque at République.

-Although the line was inaugurated in April 1983, it was only partially accessible between Quatre Cantons – Stade Pierre-Mauroy and République, whereas the CUDL had planned a western terminus as far as CHU – Eurasanté station in the 1970s.
+Although the line was inaugurated in April 1983, it was only partially accessible between Quatre Cantons and République, whereas the CUDL had planned a western terminus as far as CHR B-Calmette station in the 1970s.
 Work was still underway on the section between République and CHR B-Calmette station, mainly involving track laying and station layout.
 This section, which passes through the Wazemmes district and Lille's regional hospital, went into service on May 2, 1984.
 Line 1, designed by the CUDL in the 1970s, was therefore fully operational by this date.